simondilhas/practice_circle/docs/howto/organize/finances/circle_finances.md

   - Seed new circles
   - Fund inter-circle work or events
   - Support research and documentation
   - Provide inclusion grants for new members

+For detailed information about federation-level financial management, see **[Federation Finances](../../network/federation_finances.md)**.

 ---